Skip to content

 Recommended pressure

-Recommended pressure for PAROL6 and generally in industry is 6-8 bar.
-All examples conducted with pneumatics you see in our videos are done with pressures in that range.
+The recommended pressure for PAROL6, and generally in industry, is 6–8 bar.
+All pneumatic examples in our videos use pressures in that range.

 Example of gripper connection